Abrar-Reshad/abrar-reshad/README.md

 # 💫 About Me:
-🎓 Undergraduate Student | 🌐 Web App Developer
+🎓 Undergraduate Student | 🌐 Web App and Mobile App Developer

 Currently exploring Machine Learning and Deep Learning to expand my skills in intelligent systems and data-driven development.